jkmloom/healzenic-v1.o/README.md

 The hackathon proved that our idea has **true potential**, and Healzenic 2.0 will take it to the next level.

 ---

+## 📄 Documentation
+For more details, please have a look at the **documentation provided** in this repository.